 We are at war

-Different rules apply to the government and its citizens in times of war and we are currently in the midst of a war on terror.
-To reduce the chances of terrorists entering America, some loss of privacy and tighter security measures are required.
+Different rules apply to the government and its citizens in times of war, whether we are in the midst of a war on terror or a global health pandemic.
+With regard to terrorism, to reduce the chances of terrorists entering America, some loss of privacy and tighter security measures are required.
 True, these tactics affect the innocent as well as the guilty, but when the incredibly hard to detect “lone wolf terrorist,” is the assailant of choice, casting a wider net via internet surveillance makes a much more effective security measure.
+Digital surveillance is especially relevant today, when governments of many nations are putting their concern for privacy controls aside and, instead, turning toward mobile apps to trace the contacts of those infected with Covid-19.

 The words, “the general welfare” appear twice in the U.S. Constitution.
 As “securing general welfare” is actually written in the Constitution, whereas “privacy” is only defended in amendments, national security should be prioritized over any concerns for personal privacy.
 Namely, the common good outweigh personal preferences.
-In this case, the common good does include surveillance to prevent attacks against Americans or on American soil from being carried out.
+In the case of protecting against terrorism, the common good does include surveillance to prevent attacks against Americans or on American soil from being carried out.
 Better intelligence and security measures will help prevent the loss of life.
-Is that not a worthwhile reason to allow for reduced privacy?
+In the case of containing a global health pandemic, the common good may include mobile contact-tracing apps, which can help people know if they’ve come into contact with infected people.
+Such apps may also help lift nationwide shutdowns, saving economies.
+Are all of these not worthwhile reasons to allow for reduced privacy?

 National security enables a pluralist, inclusive society

-The wider net of national security measures can identify xenophobes and racially or religiously motivated criminals and act against them before harm is caused to others.
-For members of minority groups or the LGBT community, a loss of privacy can mean a better quality of life, as those who seek to ostracize and harm them are apprehended – and the hateful teachings they spread are removed from social media platforms and websites.
+Generally speaking, the wider net of national security measures can identify xenophobes and racially or religiously motivated criminals and act against them before harm is caused to others.
+For members of minority groups or the LGBT community, a loss of privacy can mean a better quality of life, as those who seek to ostracize and harm them are apprehended before they can do physical damage – and the hateful teachings they spread can be removed from social media platforms and websites.
 Better surveillance might have prevented the 2016 shooting at an Orlando gay nightclub, or the 2017 Minnesota mosque bombing.

 Privacy outweigh National Security